DefGuard/docs/features/setting-up-your-instance/docker-compose.md

 ## SSL setup

-Defguard requires valid SSL certificates to ensure safe communication with gateway service.
+{% hint style="warning" %}
+It's crytically important to ensure SSL encryption between Defguard and Gateway services.
+You should only skip this step if you plan to have a reverse proxy in between that adds encryption itself.
+{% endhint %}

-You'll need valid:
+You'll need a valid:
-* CA certificate (*.pem) - used by Gateway to verify Defguard identity & encryption
+* CA certificate (defguard-ca.pem) - used by Gateway for Defguard identity verification & encryption
-* Certificate for Defguard signed by CA (*.crt) - used by Defguard to serve gateway gRPC
+* Certificate for Defguard signed by CA (defguard.crt) - used by Defguard to serve gateway gRPC
-* Private key for Defguard (*.key) - used by Defguard for encryption
+* Private key for Defguard (defguard.key) - used by Defguard for encryption

 [Here](https://deliciousbrains.com/ssl-certificate-authority-for-local-https-development/) is a good tutorial on how to generate a self-signed certificate.